 In 2004, they released KINGS OF THE STONED AGE.
 More mature but no less rowdy than before, the album gained critical acclaim on the backs of the singles "Rock Star," "Such A Fool," and "Help Me."
 Later that year they released the DVD, simply titled LIVE.
 The set also included personal, backstage and behind the scenes footage.
 Still in '04, Godovitz weighed heavily on the Bullseye compilation, IT WAS 40 YEARS AGO TODAY: A TRIBUTE TO THE BEATLES.
 Along with co-producing it, he performed "You Can't Do That" with Goddo, "And Your Bird Can Sing" as a duet with Bob Segarini, "Dear Prudence" with Carpet Frogs, and "Norweigan Wood" with Cats & Dogs.

-After Gino Scarpelli bowed out of the group due to health reasons, Godovitz added Steve Shelski (ex of Coney Hatch) on guitars, as well as Anger Brothers alumni Brad Lovatt on keyboards, where they continued to play in and around the greater Toronto area for the next few years.
+In '05, Bullseye Records released the concert/doc DVD, UP CLOSE AND UNCOMFORTABLE, and after Gino Scarpelli bowed out of the group due to health reasons, Steve Shelski (ex of Coney Hatch) on guitars, and Anger Brothers alumni Brad Lovatt on keyboards, joined the Goddo fold. where they played a handful of shows to fulfill some contractual obligations.

 In 2008, the compilation album UNDER MY HAT: VOL 1 was released.
 Along with the band's top studio hits, it also included previously unreleased live material from the '70s.
-Shortly after, Godovitz moved to Calgary, where he produces new acts, as well as performs in and around the city, along with trips back to Ontario.
-In 2010, Scarpelli rejoined the troupe in time for Godovitz's 60th birthday bash in Toronto, and a new album, as well as a full documentary, are expected in 2012.
+Shortly after, Godovitz moved to Calgary for awhile, where he produced new acts including Amy Bishop's debut album, AMYZING!, and gigged around the province while working on a solo record, documentary, and with Paul Dean on a project.